 From the day of enrollment in medical school, students are considered to be junior colleagues in the medical fraternity.
 They are an integral part of the treatment team and must exhibit conduct consistent with the ideals of the profession.
-Students are expected to uphold the standards of SJSM and its hospital affiliated.
-Students have to sign an honor code and follow the Code of Ethics policy and other written policies provided to the at the time matriculation or after they are enrolled.
-The student's personal life will be in harmony with the conduct expected by the school.
+Students are expected to uphold the standards of SJSM and its hospital affiliates.
+Students have to sign an honor code and follow the Code of Ethics policy and other written policies provided to them at the time of matriculation or after they are enrolled.
+The student's personal life will be in harmony with conduct expected by the school.
 The students are expected to:

-• Treat all fellow students, teachers and staff with respect and fairness.

-- Treat all fellow students, faculties, staff and visitors equally regardless of age, gender, race, ethnicity, national origin, religion, disability, or sexual orientation. - Commit the time and energy to their studies necessary to achieve the goals and objectives of each course/clerkship. - Be on time for lectures, investigational, and clinical encounters. - Communicate concerns/suggestions about the curriculum, didactic methods, teachers, or the learning environment respectfully and professionally. - · Show good behavior during teaching and assessment periods.
+- 1. Treat all fellow students, teachers and staff with respect and fairness. - 2.
+Treat all fellow students and teachers equally regardless of age, gender, race, ethnicity, national origin, religion, disability, or sexual orientation. - 3.
+Commit the time and energy to their studies necessary to achieve the goals and objectives of each course/clerkship. - 4.
+Be on time for lectures, investigational, and clinical encounters. - 5.
+Communicate concerns/suggestions about the curriculum, didactic methods, teachers, or the learning environment in a respectful and professional manner. - 6.
+Show good behavior during teaching and assessment periods.